griffithlab/rnaseq_tutorial_wiki/RNAseq-Data.md

 #2-v.
 RNA-seq Data
 ## Obtain RNA-seq test data.

 The test data consists of two commercially available RNA samples: [Universal Human Reference (UHR)](https://github.com/griffithlab/rnaseq_tutorial/wiki/ResourceFiles/UHR.pdf) and [Human Brain Reference (HBR)](https://github.com/griffithlab/rnaseq_tutorial/wiki/ResourceFiles/HBR.pdf).
+The UHR is total RNA isolated from a diverse set of 10 cancer cell lines.
+The HBR is total RNA isolated from the brains of 23 Caucasians, male and female, of varying age but mostly 60-80 years old.

-In addition, a [spike-in control](https://github.com/griffithlab/rnaseq_tutorial/wiki/ResourceFiles/ERCC.pdf) was used called the ERCC RNA Spike-In Control Mixes.
-Mix1 was added to the UHR sample and Mix2 was added to the HBR sample.
-We have 3 complete experimental replicates for each sample.
+In addition, a spike-in control was used called the [ERCC ExFold RNA Spike-In Control Mixes](https://github.com/griffithlab/rnaseq_tutorial/wiki/ResourceFiles/ERCC.pdf).
+The spike-in consists of 92 transcripts that are present in known concentrations across a wide range (from very few copies to many copies).
+There are two 'mixes' of these transcripts to allow an assessment of differential expression output if you put one mix in each of your two comparisons.
+In our case, Mix1 was added to the UHR sample, and Mix2 was added to the HBR sample.
+We also have 3 complete experimental replicates for each sample.
+So to summarize we have:
+- UHR + ERCC Spike-In Mix1, Replicate 1
+- UHR + ERCC Spike-In Mix1, Replicate 2
+- UHR + ERCC Spike-In Mix1, Replicate 3
+- HBR + ERCC Spike-In Mix2, Replicate 1
+- HBR + ERCC Spike-In Mix2, Replicate 2
+- HBR + ERCC Spike-In Mix2, Replicate 3

 ADD MORE EXPERIMENTAL DESIGN BACKGROUND

 Each data set has a corresponding pair of fastq files (read 1 and read 2 of paired end reads).